niranzri/niranzri/README.md

 ### Hi, I'm Noelia! 👋

 My name is Noelia, and I'm a junior software developer.

-I'm a Barcelonian currently based in 🇳🇱.
+I'm a Barcelonian based in the 🇳🇱.
 I also spent 3 wonderful years in the city of a thousand trades 🇬🇧.

 ## About Me

 During my Physics degree I discovered my passion for coding, but it wasn't until after a few years in academic Philosophy that I realised how much I missed STEM.
-My highly analytical and creative profile aligns perfectly with a career in tech.
-In particular, a career in full-stack: I appreciate well-structured and aesthetically pleasing apps, making me a true all-rounder!
+My highly analytical and creative profile aligns perfectly with a career in full-stack development: I appreciate well-structured and aesthetically pleasing apps, making me a true all-rounder!

 Since 2019 Ive completed numerous courses with *Code First: Girls*, a UK-based social enterprise that provides free coding courses to women and non-binary people.
 Most recently, I graduated from *Ironhack*'s remote web development bootcamp.
 My current focus is on continuing to grow my skills through personal projects in the following stack: **HTML**, **CSS**, **JS**, **React**, **NodeJS**, **Express**, **MongoDB**, and **Python**.